owncloud/ocis/ocis/development/testing.md

 ### Run full test suite

 The names of the full test suite make targets have the same naming as in the CI pipeline.
+The available local ocis specific test suites are `apiAccountsHashDifficulty`, `apiArchiver`, `apiContract`, `apiGraph`, `apiSpaces`, `apiSpacesShares`, `apiCors`, `apiAsyncUpload`.
+They can be run with `ocis` storage and `S3` storage.

+> Note: In order to see the tests log attach `show-test-logs` in the command

-For example `make -C tests/acceptance/docker localApiTests-apiAccountsHashDifficulty-ocis` runs the same tests as the `localApiTests-apiAccountsHashDifficulty-ocis` CI pipeline, which runs the oCIS test suite "apiAccountsHashDifficulty" against an oCIS with oCIS storage.
+For example `make -C tests/acceptance/docker localApiTests-apiAccountsHashDifficulty-ocis` runs the same tests as the `localApiTests-apiAccountsHashDifficulty-ocis` CI pipeline, which runs the oCIS test suite "apiAccountsHashDifficulty" against an oCIS with ocis storage.

+For example `make -C tests/acceptance/docker localApiTests-apiAccountsHashDifficulty-s3ng` runs the oCIS test suite "apiAccountsHashDifficulty" against an oCIS with s3 storage.

+> Note: To run the tests from `apiAsyncUpload` suite you need to provide extra environment variable `POSTPROCESSING_DELAY`

-For example `make -C tests/acceptance/docker Core-API-Tests-owncloud-storage-3`runs the same tests as the `Core-API-Tests-owncloud-storage-3` CI pipeline, which runs the third (out of ten) ownCloud test suite against an oCIS with owncloud storage.
+For example `make -C tests/acceptance/docker Core-API-Tests-ocis-storage-3` runs the same tests as the `Core-API-Tests-ocis-storage-3` CI pipeline, which runs the third (out of ten) test suite transferred from ownCloud against an oCIS with ocis storage.

+For example `make -C tests/acceptance/docker Core-API-Tests-s3ng-storage-3` runs the third (out of ten) test suite transferred from ownCloud against an oCIS with s3 storage.

 ### Run single feature test

 The single feature tests can also be run against the different storage backends.
 Therefore, multiple make targets with the schema test-<test source>-feature-<storage backend> exist.
 To select a single feature you have to add an additional `BEHAT_FEATURE=...` parameter when invoking the make command:

 ```
-make -C tests/acceptance/docker test-ocis-feature-ocis-storage BEHAT_FEATURE='tests/acceptance/features/apiAccountsHashDifficulty/addUser.feature'
+make -C tests/acceptance/docker test-ocis-feature-ocis-storage BEHAT_FEATURE='tests/acceptance/features/apiAccountsHashDifficulty/addUser.feature:21'
 ```

 This must be pointing to a valid feature definition.